dcdpr/did-btcr2/mdbook/src/operations/resolve.md

 - `didDocumentMetadata`: [DID document metadata (data structure)].

+## Decoding the DID

+The `did` MUST be parsed with the [DID-BTCR2 Identifier Decoding] algorithm to retrieve the `method-specific-id`.
+An `INVALID_DID` error MUST be raised in response to any errors raised while decoding.

 ## Processing Sidecar Data

 `resolutionOptions` contains a `sidecar` property ([Sidecar Data (data structure)]) which SHOULD be